kubedb/issues/design-docs/pgbouncer.md

  Goal of this project is to introduce the following features to KubeDB:

-- A full fledged yet separate connection pooling Middleware for PostgrsSQL databases
+- A full fledged yet separate connection pooling Middleware for Postgres
 - Finer control over every bit of configuration via CRD manipulation
 - Quick and easy access to PgBouncer admin interface, logs, and stats
 - Possibility of stats management with Prometheus

 ## PgBouncer CRD